Colton Herta

-He is the son of IndyCar and Champ Car driver Bryan Herta.
+Herta is the son of IndyCar and Champ Car driver Bryan Herta, and the youngest person ever to win an IndyCar Series race.
+He is set to be a test driver for the Cadillac Formula One Team whilst competing in FIA Formula 2 for 2026 with Hitech Grand Prix.

-Early years
+Junior racing career

-Karting
+Karting (2010–2013)

+Herta made his competitive karting debut in 2010 at the age of ten, racing karts in the SKUSA and IKF series, although he had been karting since the age of six.
+He made his single-seater racing debut at 13, finishing second in the SBF2000 Winter Series.

+USF2000 Championship (2014)

-Herta made his karting debut in 2010 at the age of 10, racing karts in the SKUSA and IKF series, although he had been karting since the age of 6.
-He made his single debut at 13, finishing second in the SBF2000 Winter Series.
-In 2014, he made his formula car debut in the Cooper Tires USF2000 Championship Powered by Mazda, finishing 15th in the championship despite missing the opening weekend due to age requirements.
-In the same year, Herta made his International Formula racing debut in Sepang, Malaysia with the AsiaCup Series, taking part in one event where he won 1 race win and 3 podium finishes.
+In 2014, he made his professional racing debut in the Cooper Tires USF2000 Championship Powered by Mazda, finishing fifteenth in the championship despite missing the opening weekend due to age requirements.
+In the same year, Herta made his international formula racing debut at the Sepang International Circuit in Malaysia with the Meritus-run AsiaCup Series, taking part in one event where he won one race win and three podium finishes.
 Herta also made a one-off appearance in the Global RallyCross Championship Lites, being the youngest driver to compete in the series.

-Racing in Europe
+Racing in Europe (2015–2016)

 In 2015, he made his debut in the UK-based MSA Formula series, as the youngest driver and the only American on a grid that consisted mostly of Britons, and got his first win in the second race at Snetterton Circuit in August, thus helping the United States win the Nations Cup.
 He went on to collect three more victories throughout the season, finishing third overall.

 For 2016, he was planning to move to the newly renamed BRDC British F3 series but was too young to compete at the opening round.
-Wanting to complete a full season he made the switch to the Euroformula Open Championship, staying with Carlin and finished third in points, with four victories, six podium finishes, and five pole positions.
+Wanting to complete a full season, he made the switch to the Euroformula Open Championship, staying with Carlin and finished third in points, with four victories, six podium finishes, and five pole positions.
 Herta went on to compete in six British F3 events, earning three podium finishes including a victory at Brands Hatch.

-Indy Lights
+Indy Lights (2017–2018)

-In 2017 Herta joined forces with the newly formed Andretti-Steinbrenner Racing to pilot the 98-car in the Indy Lights Series.
-He started the year strong with a second-place finish in the first race at St. Petersburg street circuit and followed it up with a Sunday victory; Colton's first win in Indy Lights.
-He got his 2nd victory at the next event at Barber Motorsports Park, the series' 400th race.
-Herta won Rookie of the Year and finished 3rd in the drivers championship.
+In 2017, Herta joined forces with the newly formed Steinbrenner Racing to pilot the 98-car in the Indy Lights Series.
+He started the year strong with a second place finish in the first race at St. Petersburg street circuit and followed it up with a Sunday victory; Colton's first win in Indy Lights.
+He got his second victory at the next event at Barber Motorsports Park, the series' four-hundredth race.
+Herta won Rookie of the Year and finished third in the drivers championship.

 In 2018, Herta remained in Indy Lights.
 He won four races, including all three held at Indianapolis Motor Speedway (both races of the GP of Indianapolis and the Freedom 100 on the speedway).
-Herta finished 2nd in points to his Andretti teammate Patricio O'Ward.
+Herta finished second in points to his Andretti teammate Patricio O'Ward.